-The exhibition will feature the work of 69 printmakers and highlights a wide variety of printmaking techniques and an even greater variety of ways that artists can use them to create unique and meaningful works of art.
-The show will open on Friday September 14th with a reception from 6-9pm and run through October 7th.
+The exhibition features the work of 67 printmakers and highlights a wide variety of printmaking techniques and an even greater variety of ways that artists can use them to create unique and meaningful works of art.
+The show opens on Friday September 14th with a reception from 6-9pm and runs through October 7th.

 Piedmont Center for the Arts gallery hours Saturdays and Sundays from 12-3pm